thunknyc/richelieu/README.md

 You probably want to tell Richelieu to not accidentally advise your advice functions; this can result in infinite loops.
-You can can let Richelieu know that it shouldn't advise a var by associating `:unadvisable` metadata with it.
+You can can let Richelieu know that it shouldn't advise a var by associating `:richelieu.core/no-advice` metadata with it.
 You can also use the `defadvice` macro, which does this (and little else) for you.
+I.e. `defn-` is to privacy as `defadvice` is to non-advisability.

 ## Example